hyunjunian/Poor-Charlie-s-Almanack/en.md

 If you look at Berkshire’s investments where a lot of the money’s been made and you look for the models, you can see that we twice bought into two-newspaper towns which have since become one-newspaper towns.
 So we made a bet to some extent.
 In one of those—*The Washington Post* —we bought it at about 20 percent of the value to a private owner.
 So we bought it on a Ben Graham-style basis—at one-fifth of obvious value—and, in addition, we faced a situation where you had both the top hand in a game that was clearly going to end up with one winner and a management with a lot of integrity and intelligence.
 That one was a real dream.
 They’re very high-class people, the Katharine Graham family.
 That’s why it was a dream—an absolute, damn dream.

-> We faced a situation where you had both the top hand in a game that was clearly going to end up with one winner and a management with a lot of integrity and intelligence.
-It was a dream—an absolute, damn dream.
->

 Of course, that came about back in ’73, ’74.
 And that was almost like 1932.
 That was probably a once-in-40-years-type denouement in the markets.
 That investment’s up about 50 times over our cost.
 If I were you, I wouldn’t count on getting any investment in your lifetime quite as good as *The Washington Post* was in ’73 and ’74.

 Let me mention another model.
 Of course, Gillette and Coke make fairly low-priced items and have a tremendous marketing advantage all over the world.
 And in Gillette’s case, they keep surfing along new technology, which is fairly simple by the standards of microchips.
 But it’s hard for competitors to do.
 So they’ve been able to stay constantly near the edge of improvements in shaving.
 There are whole countries where Gillette has more than 90 percent of the shaving market.